Valencia Street Circuit: Layout

 The track was 5.419 km long and incorporated a total of 25 turns – 11 left-handers and 14 right-handers.
 It was estimated that the track had a top speed of around 323 km/h, with a lap record of 1:38.683, set by Timo Glock during the 2009 European Grand Prix.
 Valencia was not as tight as Circuit de Monaco but overtaking opportunities were still scarce, due to the straights not being straight and the dust away from the racing line.
 Nico Hülkenberg noted there was quite a lot of space for a street circuit, and some corners had a lot of run-off area; Robert Kubica suggested that good traction and braking stability were crucial to win at the circuit, due to the number of long straights that ended in heavy braking zones.

 The circuit was criticised by drivers for its lack of overtaking opportunities.
 Changes in Formula One in 2011, including the introduction of the Drag Reduction System and the switch to Pirelli tyres, partially improved that with 27 passes recorded in that year's race, 22 of which were accredited to the assistance of DRS.
 However, the five 'normal' overtakes still represented the year's second lowest total, although the adoption of two DRS zones for that year's race limited the potential for non-DRS assisted passes.
 Despite this, the 2012 race was shown to have many different overtakes and became one of the most thrilling races of the season.
-It also had many more retirements – a total in four in 2012 compared to zero retirements during the 2011 race.
+It also had four retirements compared to zero during the 2011 race.